tcchilds-dev/food-diary/README.md

 - `backend/prisma/schema.prisma` — The authoritative data-contract for the API.
 - `frontend/README.md` — The default Vite + Svelte template notes (only needed
   if you want to compare with upstream template settings).

-Feel free to extend this README with deployment notes, architecture diagrams, or screenshots once you add the project description at the top.